-We directly deploy the base policy π which uses the current state and the intrinsics vector \hat{z} predicted by the adaptation module φ .
-We do not calibrate or finetune our policy on any drones and use the same policy without any modifications as the controller of the different drones under different payload and conditions.
+We directly deploy the base policy π which uses the current state x_t and the intrinsics vector \hat{z}t predicted by the adaptation module φ .
+We do not calibrate or finetune our policy, and use the same policy without any modifications on the different drones under different payload and conditions.